eriklievaart/antastic/README.txt

 The metadata also contains a single build file which can be used to build all the projects.
 Building a project is then a simple matter of selecting it and double clicking the appropriate target.

+Antastic can be invoked without any arguments and then the gui will be started.
 It is also possible to run antastic in headless mode.
-When running headless, pass a list of files to run.
+When running headless, pass a list of jobs to run.

+A job can be defined as a project name, a project and a target separated by a colon or a file name.
+When a project name is specified, the default target for that project will be run.
+This is the default as defined in the ant.properties, not the default target in the build file.
-The files must exist and must be valid antastic script files.
+In the case of a file, the file must exist and must be valid antastic script files.

-Antastic can be invoked without any arguments and then the gui will be started.
+examples:
+	antastic myproject
+	antastic myproject:mytarget
+	antastic /path/to/script

 # Antastic scripting
 The Antastic script format can be used to chain, building of multiple projects.